douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * admiri - to admire
 * adopti - to adopt
 * adori - to adore, to worship
-* adorkliniĝi - to bow down in worship
 * adulti - to commit adultery
 * adultulino - adulteress
 * advokati - to advocate